 Sports Facilities: Albania boasts a range of sports facilities catering to various athletic disciplines.
 From stadiums to training centres, the country invests in promoting sports at both the grassroots and professional levels.
-Key facilities include the formerly called Qemal Stafa Stadium now Arena Centre - Air Albania in Tirana, the National Olympic Committee Complex, and numerous stadiums, gyms and sports halls across the nation.
+Key facilities include the formerly called Qemal

+Stafa Stadium now Arena Centre - Air Albania in Tirana, the National Olympic Committee Complex, and numerous stadiums, gyms and sports halls across the nation.

-NAME OF THE PRACTICE TEAMS IN SCHOOL Country Albania Timeframe 1 year Initiator Government & Albanian National Olympic Committee • Promoted values.
+NAME OF THE PRACTICE TEAMS IN SCHOOL Country Albania Timeframe 1 year Initiator Government & Albanian National Olympic Committee • • Promoted values.
 (Keep only what applies) Encouraging multi-sport participation by promoting the participation of individuals to increase overall physical activity levels.
-Leveraging technology, tools for promoting grassroots sports by providing platforms for communication, organizing events, and tracking progress; Type of practice (Keep only what applies) - Regular event Target group Elementary and high schools · Short Description (How was the practice developed, what actions were put into place, which results were obtained?)
-The Sports Teams Program, initiated by the Albanian Gov promoting healthy lifestyles among youth through basket from 61 municipalities, providing them with training and e regular training sessions, and health monitoring, and aim ball and volleyball.
-Laun equipment for national-I nched in 2022-2023, it involves about 10,000 children level sports championships.
-The program includes Learning and transferability (How was the impact measured?
-How can the practice be transferred to new contexts/areas, can it be maintained on the long run?)
-The parents of the children participating in the Sports Te project, and a comprehensive survey among students, pa health, academic performance, social skills, and overall v the innovation that will be addressed in this project is the measure EKG, heart rate variability, respiratory curve, bo transmission, and a lightweight, long-lasting control unit arents, and coaches was vell-being. smart shirts.
-The smar dy temperature, and mo s conducted to measure its impact on physical It shirts with integrated, invisible polymer sensors to ovement, utilizing IoT for encrypted data Website or useful links https://riniafemijet.gov.al/programi-per-ekipet-sportive -shkollore/ Contact franci.aleksi@nocalbania.org.al
+Leveraging technology, tools for promoting grassroots sports by providing platforms for communication, organizing events, and tracking progress; Type of practice (Keep only what applies) - Regular event Target group Elementary and high schools • Short Description (How was the practice developed, what actions were put into place, which results were obtained?)
+The Sports Teams Program, initiated by the Albanian Government and the Albanian National Olympic Committee, focuses on promoting healthy lifestyles among youth through basketball and volleyball.
+Launched in 2022-2023, it involves about 10,000 children from 61 municipalities, providing them with training and equipment for national-level sports championships.
+The program includes regular training sessions, health monitoring, and aims to expand its reach to more schools across Albania.
+Learning and transferability (How was the impact measured?
+How can the practice be transferred to new contexts/areas, can it be maintained in the long run?)
+The parents of the children participating in the Sports Teams Program were interviewed and expressed their happiness with the project, and a comprehensive survey among students, parents, and coaches was conducted to measure its impact on physical health, academic performance, social skills, and overall well-being.
+The innovation that will be addressed to this project is the smart shirts.
+The smart shirts with integrated, invisible polymer sensors to measure EKG, heart rate variability, respiratory curve, body temperature, and movement, utilizing IoT for encrypted data transmission, and a lightweight, long-lasting control unit for comprehensive health and activity monitoring.